mechanical-turk/cobalt-base/README.md

 - `templateName` is the name of the ejs template that cobalt uses.
 In our case, that is `'Component.stateful_component'`.
 Cobalt will automatically resolve this and understand that it will need to look for `templates/Component/stateful_component.ejs`.
 - `templateData` is the data we want to pass to the template.
 If we look back at our template for `stateful_component`, we'll see that it uses two variables: `pascalCaseName` and `dashedName`.
 Since these are already present in `options.name`, it's enough to pass that to `templateData`.

-Now, when we execute `generate component my-First-component` on the cli, cobalt will generate the React component, put it under `imports/ui/Components` and give it the correct content.
+Now, if we execute `... generate component my-First-component` on the cli, cobalt will generate the React component, put it under `imports/ui/Components` and give it the correct content.
 However, we also want to add stylesheets.
 This means that instead of a single object, our function should return an array of objects:

 ```js
 //generators/component.js